 By creating a clear picture of workflow, you can keep your employees on track and communicate effectively to avoid breakdowns of your message and goals.
 Allowing managers and executives a clear view of their company renders performance reviews obsolete.

-As a leader, you can address problems in your workforce as soon as they arise, instead of letting them fester.
+Managers can address problems in the workforce as soon as they arise, rather than allowing them space to fester.
 Keeping employees aligned with company goals means ensuring organizational objectives cascade from the top of the org chart to the bottom.
 Using a talent alignment platform like ClearCompany, you can see how everything in your company connects.
 Employees can update you on their progress on a daily basis.
 When employees see how their day-to-day tasks translate into larger company goals, they become more engaged with company progress.

 Improve Employee Recognition